the POSH Guide

 Ratu Boko

-A short drive from the Prambana is the hilltop ruins of Ratu Boko, which may have been a palace, or a monastery.
+A short drive from the Prambanan is the hilltop ruins of Ratu Boko, which may have been a palace, or a monastery.
 Nobody is quite sure yet.
 The ruins, while extensive, are not as impressive as Prambanan, but the view from the hilltop is quite good.

 Borobodur